What Do Construction and Maintenance Painter Do?

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-In the United States, there were 381,500 jobs for Construction and Maintenance Painter in 2016.
+In 2016, there was an estimated number of 381,500 jobs in the United States for Construction and Maintenance Painter.
 New jobs are being produced at a rate of 5.7% which is above the national average.
 The Bureau of Labor Statistics predicts 21,900 new jobs for Construction and Maintenance Painter by 2026.
-There will be an estimated 35,200 positions for Construction & Maintenance Painter per year.
+The BLS estimates 35,200 yearly job openings in this field.

 The states with the most job growth for Construction & Maintenance Painter are Utah, Colorado, and Oregon.
 Watch out if you plan on working in Vermont, Maine, or Kansas.
 These states have the worst job growth for this type of profession.